A company dedicated to innovation

 Our mission is to develop novel and specific drugs for otherwise untreatable conditions.

-An international team of world class scientists and business leaders with an integrated and agile working culture.
+An international team of world class scientists and business leaders with an integrated and adaptable working culture.

 Our interdisciplinary approach brings together cutting edge science and advanced AI/computational methods.